rikosintie/CookBook/Aruba/TFTP-IPv4-IPv6.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 Warning: Permanently added 'fe80::124f:58ff:fef0:e340%en12' (RSA) to the list of known hosts.
 ```
+Note the %en12 after the link local address.
+You have to append a % and the interface name to use ipv6.
+In this case, my USB ethernet adapter mounted as en12.

 ### To copy firmware to the primary flash</br>